tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/marketdesign.md

 Think of it like any board game: without rules, it's chaos.
 But with clear guidelines on what moves are allowed, and how to win, the game becomes fun.
 The same goes for markets.
 Well-designed rules create the structure for healthy competition, innovation, and ultimately, a thriving economy.

 One of the most fundamental sets of rules in any market is *property rights*.
-These rights, as Katharina Pistor explores in "Code of Capital," are the legal and social codes that define who owns what and how it can be used or exchanged.
+These rights, as Katharina Pistor explores in *Code of Capital*, are the legal and social codes that define who owns what and how it can be used or exchanged.
 They're like the deed to your house, the copyright on a song, or even the reputation you've built online.

 But property rights are more than just individual entitlements.
 As law professor Emily Jane Carpenter argues, they encompass a bundle of interests, including not just individual rights, but also relational and public dimensions.
 This means that property rights aren't just about what *you* can do with something, but also about how it affects others.

 Beyond property rights, markets rely on other rules too.
 Contracts, backed by a reliable enforcement mechanism, ensure that agreements are upheld.
 Regulations help prevent monopolies and unfair practices.
 Transparency requirements empower consumers to make informed choices.

-All of these rules work together to create a truly "free" market – not one without rules, but one where the rules are carefully crafted to enable choice, foster trust, and protect everyone's interests.
+All of these rules work together to create a truly *free* market – not one without rules, but one where the rules are carefully crafted to enable choice, foster trust, and protect everyone's interests.

 A key point: Blockchains and smart contracts are fundamentally institutional technologies for implementing fair and transparent rules with global reach, radically lowering the costs of what typically requires large bureaucracies.
 At the moment, we've primarily used them to create simple digital monies, define basic property rights, and implement simple financial exchanges, but we can do so much more.